Reviewed

 Your revenue is under $500K ARR and you need ROI inside 6 months

-A $15-80K storefront rebuild on a sub-$500K revenue base is not a proportional investment.
-The 6-16 week build time plus the 8-12 weeks of post-launch iteration means you will not see ROI for 6-9 months.
-If your business needs to grow 2x in the next 6 months to stay viable, the money is better spent on acquisition, retention, or product photography.
+Even a lean Hydrogen build needs a clear business case, and a larger custom storefront rebuild on a sub-$500K revenue base is often not proportional.
+If your business needs to grow 2x in the next 6 months to stay viable, the money is often better spent on acquisition, retention, product photography, or a smaller Liquid improvement.
 Hydrogen is a scale investment, not a survival move.

 What to do instead